ffirg/openshift/README.md

-# openshift
+# Openshift
-Scripts for stepping through OSE demo examples
+Scripts for stepping through OSE demo examples, showcasing various application and scenarios.

 ### Setup
 Using demobuilder all-in-one image as your base, open up the console and fire up the Firefox browser and a Terminal.